-- anything that could affect their driving e.g. health conditions or injuries, use of prescribed medication - changes to licence such as; limitations, offences recorded, period bans

-- vehicle defects that affect ability / safety to drive - any accidents / incidents that occurred whilst driving on behalf of the Council.
+- anything that could affect their driving e.g. health conditions or injuries, use of prescribed medication - changes to licence such as; limitations, offences recorded, period bans - vehicle defects that affect ability / safety to drive - any accidents / incidents that occurred whilst driving on behalf of the Council.

-Before driving, drivers must:
+Before driving, drivers must

-- review the need to travel - have a valid licence for the vehicle they are driving and for any overseas travel if required - ensure valid insurance for business use - carry out a pre-use vehicle check - allow sufficient time to drive allowing for traffic, poor weather and rest breaks - ensure sufficient rest - be physically fit, with zero alcohol level and not under the influence of drugs that may affect their ability to drive - have had an eye test in last 2 years and be using any required corrective appliance - adjust their driving position, head restraints and mirrors to ensure maximum comfort and safety.
+- review the need to travel

+- have a valid licence for the vehicle they are driving and for any overseas travel if required

+- ensure valid insurance for business use

+- carry out a pre-use vehicle check

+- allow sufficient time to drive allowing for traffic, poor weather and rest breaks - ensure sufficient rest - be physically fit, with zero alcohol level and not under the influence of drugs that may affect the ability to drive - have had an eye test in last 2 years and be using any required corrective appliance - adjust their driving position, head restraints and mirrors to ensure maximum comfort and safety.

-Whilst driving, drivers must:
+Whilst driving, drivers must

-- drive in accordance with the applicable law and with consideration for the safety of passengers and other road users - take regular rest breaks every 2-3 hours or at first signs of tiredness - remain in control of the vehicle at all times - not smoke in a Council vehicle - never use any hand held electronic device e.g. mobile phone, satellite navigation, mp 3 player - never receive or make calls.
+- drive in accordance with the applicable law and with consideration for the safety of passengers and other road users - take regular rest breaks every 2-3 hours or at first signs of tiredness - remain in control of the vehicle at all times - not smoke in a Council vehicle - never use any hand held electronic device e.g. mobile phone, satellite navigation, mp3 player - never receive or make calls. - follow all safety instructions when taking their vehicle on Council ferries, trains or other vehiclecarrying craft, including parking and leaving their vehicle on a vehicle deck and travelling in a designated passenger area while the craft is underway.